kosuriparnika7-cyber/Readability/README.md

 This problem helped me break a larger problem into smaller functions.

-I practiced counting different types of characters in a string and using those values in a mathematical formula.
+I practiced counting different character types in a string and using those values in a mathematical formula.

 I also got more comfortable with functions, loops, strings, character checking, and floating-point calculations.

-##How to Run
+# How to Run

 Compile: